Answers from our Experts

 • I suffer from endometriosis and am worried I won’t be able to get pregnant, is that true?

-Women with mild endometriosis may conceive easily, although there is some data that that their chances of conceiving without help might be slightly lower than women without endometriosis who are a similar age.
+Women with mild endometriosis may conceive easily, although there is some data that their chances of conceiving without help might be slightly lower than women without endometriosis who are a similar age.
 Those with moderate or extensive endometriosis, which can affect much of the female reproductive tract, should be proactive in speaking with their doctor as soon as they know they desire to conceive.

 • We are planning to try for a baby, are there any dietary supplements apart from folic acid that can help me?

 Eating a balanced diet and maintaining a healthy weight are incredibly important prior to conception.
 Any additional nutritional needs can be met by taking a daily prenatal vitamin that contains the necessary vitamins and minerals.
 In addition, it's important to make sure that the prenatal vitamin contains DHA, which is an essential fatty acid that is critical for brain and neurological development.
 Babies depend on a maternal supply of DHA (since we do not produce it, and must get it from our foods or supplements).
 If the prenatal vitamin doesn't contain DHA, this should be added as a separate supplement to assure proper neurological health for the baby.
+Megavitamins, non-essential dietary supplements and herbal products should be discontinued prior to conception as their effects on the fetus have not been well studied.

 • We are planning to try for a baby, are there any dietary supplements that my partner should be taking?